subamanis/img-dumper/README.md

 This a CLI tool that searches for <b>image files</b> (svg, png, etc.) inside a root directory, and <b>generates an interactive .html file</b> that displays the icons, their paths and groups them by project name.
 The generated file is interactible, searchable and contains extension filters.

-Running the program with no arguments, tries to find the default installation path for <b>xampp/htdocs</b>.
+Running the program with no arguments, tries to find the default installation path for <b>xampp/htdocs</b>. </br>
+You can provide another path the *--dir* argument (see argument below)

 Every top level folder inside the root directory, is considered a `project`.